 The number and proportion of children, working-age adults and pensioners in poverty all fell between 2019/20 and 2020/21.
 The biggest fall was recorded in the proportion of children in poverty (down 4 percentage points to a still far too high 27%) and of pensioners in poverty (down 3 percentage points to 15%).
 This is likely due to a falling average income causing the relative poverty line to fall, at the same time as a range of temporary coronavirus-related support was introduced.

-Children have had the highest poverty rates throughout the last 25 years.
-Twenty five years ago, a third of children lived in poverty.
-This fell to 28% by 2004/05 and reached its lowest level of 27% in 2010/11 to 2013/14.
-Since then, child poverty has been rising, reaching 31% in 2019/20.
-Families with children are more likely to be receiving benefits than families without children, so this pattern reflects changes in employment levels, earnings and benefits.
+Throughout the last 25 years, children have consistently had the highest poverty rates.
+Twenty-five years ago, a third of children lived in poverty.
+This fell to 28% by 2004/05 and reached its lowest level of 27% between 2010/11 and 2013/14.
+After this period, child poverty rose, reaching 31% in 2019/20 before falling back to 27% in 2020/21.

 The pensioner poverty rate fell dramatically from 28%–29% in the mid to late 1990s to 13% in 2012/13.
 This was driven by increasing income from private pensions and increases in benefits.
 Since then, it has edged up reaching 18% in 2019/20, before the reduction to 15% in the latest data.

 The data presented here is from our 2023 UK Poverty report, setting out the trends and impacts of poverty across the UK.
 Read the full report UK Poverty 2023.